mikelemilia/ped-conformational-analysis/README.md

 In addition, there are two sub-folders, `model-features` and `ped-features` which are used to better organize the partial results (features file) produced by both project task.

-The `output` for coherence is organized in the same way, in fact inside it there are two sub-folders  `model-features` and `ped-features`, in which are respectively saved the graphical results produced by first and second task of the project.
+The `output`, for coherence, is organized in the same way, in fact inside it there are two sub-folders  `model-features` and `ped-features`, in which are respectively saved the graphical results produced by first and second task of the project.